jump-dev/GLPK.jl/README.md

 In addition to installing the GLPK.jl package, this will also download and install the GLPK binaries.
 (You do not need to install GLPK separately.)
-If you require a custom build of GLPK, see the instructions below.
+If you require a custom build of GLPK, see the "Custom Installation" instructions below.

 ## Custom Installation